Independent Program Policies

-Definition of an IEPAAn IEPA is broadly defined as an independent study abroad experience developed by a student in conjunction with a faculty member, approved by an academic department and the GEC, during which the student will be enrolled full- or part-time at Elon.
+An independent program is broadly defined as an independent study experience developed by a student in conjunction with a faculty member, approved by an academic department and the Global Education Center (GEC), during which the student will be enrolled full- or part-time at Elon.
 Elon credit will be granted at the end of the program.
-IEPAs are generally academic internships, independent research, or an Elon independent study abroad.
+Independent programs are generally academic internships, independent research, or an Elon independent study experience.
 Approval will not be given to locations where there are U.S. State Department Travel Warnings in effect.

-Once a faculty mentor is established, meet with the faculty mentor to discuss the goals, objectives, and requirements (including the number of contact hours, assignments, readings, etc.) of the IEPA.
+Once a faculty mentor is established, meet with the faculty mentor to discuss the goals, objectives, and requirements (including the number of contact hours, assignments, readings, etc.) of the independent program.

-The cost of tuition varies depending on how many credit hours (s.h.) you will earn on the IEPA.
+The cost of tuition varies depending on how many credit hours (s.h.) you will earn on the independent program.
 Students work with the faculty to determine the amount of course credit they will enroll for while on this program.
 Students will be billed by Elon for the credits for which they are enrolled.
-For current tuition costs, visit the Bursar's website.
+For current tuition costs, visit the Bursar's website

 The cost of international health insurance varies depending on the length of the program.
 International health insurance must be purchased for a minimum of two weeks.
 More information on international health insurance can be found in the "International Accident and Health Insurance" section of this page.

 Possible expenditures for studying abroad include flights, baggage fees, accommodations, visa and entry fees, gifts, entertainment, meals, books, admission to sites, local transportation, utilities, and other miscellaneous costs.
 Design a budget based on your semester expenditures at Elon and take into account additional travel expenses and exchange rates.
 To check exchange rates, visit XE.com

 If you do not have a passport that is valid until six months beyond your anticipated return for this program, visit the Department of State website